Service Opportunities

 SJV at Ballard House

-Social Services is teaming up with the Ballard House, and our goal is to provide a monthly dinner to their guests on the fourth Monday of every month.
+Social Services has teamed up with the Ballard House to provide a monthly dinner to their guests on the fourth Monday of every month.

-The Ballard House supplies free lodging and free meals to its guests for up to 90 days, while they visit the Houston or Katy area for medical treatments.
-Guests usually have chronic medical problems, such as cancer or other grave diseases, and the Ballard House is a beautiful facility where they can stay and encounter the love of Christ when far from home.
+The Ballard House provides year-round temporary housing at no cost to more than 2,300 patients and their families each year.
+The Ballard House is partnered with Houston’s world-renowned hospitals, providing comfortable accommodations for patients traveling to the Houston area from across the US and beyond.
+Guests usually have chronic medical problems, such as cancer or other grave diseases.
+The Ballard House is a beautiful facility where they can stay and encounter the love of Christ when far from home.

 SJV parishioners can help make a difference by donating their time and providing a meal for the guests.
 In addition to serving them with warm food, you can also be Christ’s hands, feet and face to them through kind words and loving smiles.
 The Ballard House is located at 21421 Cinco Park.
 Katy, TX 77450.